Transformers in the loop: Polarity in neural models of language: Background

 The connection between monotonicity and NPI licensing is undeniable also beyond examples (1)-(3) (see \citealt{fauconnier,ladusaw} and much subsequent literature).
 Experimental evidence shows a bi-directional connection between inference judgments in a context and NPI acceptability in that context. \citet{chemla2011} found that the inferences a person considers valid in a given linguistic context predict how acceptable they would find an NPI in that same context.
 Conversely, \citet{milica} show that inferential judgments are modified by the presence of an NPI.
 So, the two phenomena show clear mutual influence.

-Importantly, both monotonicity and NPI acceptability by human subjects is not an all-or-nothing matter.
+Importantly, both monotonicity and NPI acceptability in humans is not an all-or-nothing matter.
 Acceptance of logically valid inferences and rejection of invalid ones varies to some extent from person to person -- and from context to context \cite{geurts,sanford,chemla2011,yaron,milica}.

-\citet{chemla2011} report that logically DE sentences with {\it no} are perceived as DE by human subjects only 72\% of the time. {\it At most} -- also logically a DE environment -- is only recognized as such 56\% of the time.
+\citet{chemla2011} report that logically DE sentences with {\it no} are perceived as DE by human participants only 72\% of the time. {\it At most} -- also logically a DE environment -- is only recognized as such 56\% of the time.
 Moreover, {\it less than} and {\it at most} -- truth-conditionally equivalent environments -- differ in DE inference endorsement by 11\%.
-The best predictor of NPI acceptability by human subject was found to be not the logical entailment pattern but the subjective, or perceived, one \citep{chemla2011,milica}.
+The best predictor of NPI acceptability by humans was found to be not the logical entailment pattern but the subjective, or perceived, one \citep{chemla2011,milica}.

-There's no single overarching psycholinguistic study testing the whole landscape of contexts.
+There is no single overarching psycholinguistic study testing the whole landscape of contexts.
 Combined knowledge from an array of studies \cite{geurts,sanford,chemla2011,yaron,milica} produces the picture summarized in Table \ref{predictions}.